1858 Bradford sweets poisoning: Investigation, arrests and court case

 On the Sunday morning the local police were informed of the deaths of a man named Elijah Wright and two boys, aged 9 and 14, the sons of John Scott; it was thought that the cause of the deaths was cholera.
 The misdiagnosis of cholera instead of arsenic poisoning was a common mistake, as the symptoms for both—vomiting, abdominal pain and diarrhoea—were similar and England was affected by an ongoing cholera pandemic.
 When more deaths were reported during the course of Sunday, Police Constable Campbell was sent to investigate; he made the connection between the sweets and the deaths, and visited Hardaker, seizing the remaining stock, which was just under 36 lbs.
 Campbell then went to Neal's premises and seized 6 oz of fragments of the sweets.
-A detective, William Burniston, went to Shipley with Neal to visit Hodgson, the druggist.
-When Neal indicated the cask from which the powder had been dispensed, Hodgson immediately identified it as containing arsenic.
+A detective, William Burniston, went to Shipley with Archer to visit Hodgson, the druggist.
+When Archer indicated the cask from which the powder had been dispensed, Hodgson immediately identified it as containing arsenic.
 Burniston arrested Goddard, the assistant.